kranthi0003/kranthi0003/README.md

 </p>

-Engineer interested in **systems, reliability, and thoughtful automation**.

 I enjoy understanding how complex systems behave, debugging the unexpected, and building tools that make operations simpler and more reliable.